Virar Alibaug Multimodal Corridor

 Overview

-The Virar Alibaug multimodal corridor is a 126 km project that could connect Virar to Alibaug in under an hour instead of the current four-hour slog.
+The Virar Alibaug multimodal corridor is a 126 km project that could connect Virar to Alibaug in approximately 1.5 to 2 hours instead of the current four-plus hours.
 Think road, rail, and even a ferry service cutting across coastal Maharashtra.
 The Detailed Project Report sits with MMRDA waiting for approvals that haven't arrived yet.
 This layer marks where the route might go based on that DPR.
 Here's the problem: land along this corridor is being sold at inflated prices for a project that has no clearances, no land acquisition notices, and no confirmed timeline.
 This page tells you what's real, what's speculation, and where brokers are running outright scams.

 Fake Maps and the Alignment Nobody Can Confirm